ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 > Learn to use Jupyter Notebooks and BigQuery for exploratory data analysis using Indiana Department of Workforce Development data to predict unemployment claims in Indiana!

 The IronHacks challenge runs for 4 weeks, so it is geared towards learning and iteration.
-This means that even if you are new to data science it is an excellent opportunity for you to get learn by doing!
+This means that even if you are new to data science it is an excellent opportunity for you to learn by doing!
 Further, this challenge focuses on a really important topic: predicting unemployment trend!

 ## The task and the data: Predicting unemployment claims in the State of Indiana using DWD data